potato-tf/MGE-VScript/README.md

 ⚠️The SQLite stuff should work fine but is untested.

 ⚠️Ruleset voting is still very experimental, please report any issues you find.

+❌I want to add support for doing any team size you want at some point, like 1v2 or 5v5 or something.
+It would probably need some significant rewrites in a few places so it's currently on the backburner.

 ## Converting your map configs
 - Open a copy of your map config file (`mgemod_spawns.cfg`) in VSCode/NP++/any text editor that supports regex search/replace